 The soul of the shoe

-Shoe Shine Wine® is the loving extension of our heart and soul and the first offering from our San Francisco based family run micro-winery, Justice Grace Vineyards.
-We are uniquely focused on Petite Sirah and dedicated to making world-class wines that are food friendly, complex, elegant, and balanced.
+Shoe Shine Wine is the loving extension of our heart and soul and the first offering from our Bay Area based family run micro-winery, Justice Grace Vineyards.

-Our passion is small volume, hand-crafted wines that reflect the inherent intensity of the fruit and that retain a distinct sense of place from each vineyard and vintage.
+Our passion is small volume, hand-crafted wines that reflect the innate life and energy of the fruit and that retain a distinct sense of place from each vineyard and vintage.
 We make authentic wines that speak volumes about a tiny parcel of the earth in time, rather than the hand that guides them.

-Our vision is to be a resource and a catalyst for the national living wage movement as we expand our reach across the country, beyond our base here in San Francisco.
+Our vision is to be a resource and a catalyst for the national living wage movement as we expand our reach across the country, beyond our base here in the Bay Area.
 We do not accept an economic or political system which perpetuates a false notion of scarcity and encourages a race to the bottom and poverty wages.
 We are committed to changing the values which enable this injustice and ending the system which perpetrates it.

 The rumors are true—I was named after my dad’s Che Guevara pez dispenser.
-I’m five years old now and I have four vintages under my belt.
+I’m seven years old now and I have six vintages under my belt.
 Literally.
 Fermenting grape skins stick like glue.
 Who knew?